Extremes of locally stationary chi-square processes with trend: Introduction

 The supremum type test statistics appear naturally in different contexts in statistical problems; see also the recent contributions \cite{JA1,BB,JA2, JAPIT}.
 In statistical applications, of interest is to determine the critical values of the test statistics, which is usually difficult since the distribution of the statistics is unknown.
 It is thus important to obtain approximation of them based on the tail asymptotic behavior of the limit of the statistic.
-For example, in our context it is of interest to know the asymptotic behavior of $\pk{L_E^\nu>u}$ as $u\to\IF$ for any $\nu>1$.
+For example, in our context it is of interest to know the asymptotic behavior of $\pk{L_E^\nu>u}$ as $u\to\IF$ for any $\nu>\aH{3/4}$.

+Note that $L_E^\nu$ is the supremum of a simple chi-square process (with 1-degree of freedom) with trend.
 Numerous contributions have been devoted to the study of the tail asymptotics of the supremum of chi or chi-square processes; see e.g., \cite{HAJI2014, konstantinides2004gnedenko,Lindgren1989,chiLiu,Pit96,tanH2012} and the references therein.
 So far in the literature there are no results available which can be used for the derivation of the tail behavior of $L_E^\nu$ since it is a supremum taken over an open interval of a (non-Gaussian) chi-square process with trend.
-Given this significant gap and the fact that such a random variable appears naturally in numerous statistical problems and applications, in this paper we shall focus on the tail asymptotics of the supremum (taken over an open interval) of a large class of \cH{chi-square} processes with trend.
+Given this significant gap and the fact that chi-square process with trend appears naturally in numerous statistical problems and applications, in this paper we shall focus on the tail asymptotics of the supremum (taken over an open interval) of a large class of chi-square processes with trend.
 More precisely, define \BQN \chi_{\vk{b}}^2(t)= \sum_{i=1}^n b_i^2 X_i^2(t), \quad t\in (0, \IF), \EQN where